-After visiting Japan a couple of times I have realised how accustomed I have become to the likes of singing toilets, shoe removal, identifying variations of tofu… you get what I mean.
-To help you plan your first trip to Japan, I’ve compiled a list of everything I wish I knew before I visited Japan to help make your trip a smooth one!
+After visiting Japan a couple of times I have realised how accustomed I have become to what was once weird.
+I’m talking about the likes of singing toilets, no shoes and identifying variations of tofu.
+To help you plan your first trip to Japan, I’ve compiled a list of everything I wish I knew before I visited Japan.
+I promise you it will help to make your trip a smooth one!

 Keeping your shoes on is offensive in many instances

-Leaving your shoes on when you enter someone’s house is a huge no-no in Japan and can be considered a sign of disrespect.
-This is also true for Ryokans on the tatami mat and many restaurants where you will be expected to remove your shoes near to the door and change your footwear to slippers (provided).
-If slippers are not provided your socks are okay, however the floors are often very slippery so beware!
+Leaving your shoes on when you enter someone’s house is a huge no-no in Japan.
+So much so that it can be considered a sign of disrespect.
+This is also true for wearing shoes in Ryokans on the tatami mat.
+Moreover, you will often be expected to remove your shoes at restaurants.
+After removing your shoes, you will be given communal slippers to wear.
+If slippers are not provided then your socks are okay to wear.
+However, the floors are often very slippery so beware!

 The metro is not 24 hours

-Even in Tokyo many of the subways are not in operation 24 hours so be sure to check in advance or be prepared to catch a taxi in the very late evening around midnight and early hours of the morning.
+Even in Tokyo many of the subways are not in operation 24 hours.
+Be sure to check the schedule in advance or be prepared to catch a taxi in the very late evening.
+The last thing you want to do is be stranded without a plan to get home!

 A railpass is essential